hamzapaul/Code-Sharing-App/README.md

 <h1>OverView</h1>

 <p>
 With this app you can share your code with your team-mates.
-You can also share your code for a certain period of time + you can set the number of times it should be viewed by others.
+You can also set the timer and specify the number of views so that after a certain period of time or when the maximun number of views will reach, it will get deleted from the database.

 <h2>Tools</h2>
 <ol>